nabla0001/resnet/README.md

 * `cuda`
 * `cpu`

-All models were trained on a M3 MacBook via _Metal Performance Shaders_ (MPS) backend.
+All models were trained on GPUs on a M3 MacBook.

 Approximate training times for each model are: